-Sample our fresh, local produce on a visit here to The New Forest.
-You will be surprised by just how many culinary treats you will find on your travels.
+Be sure to sample our fresh, local produce in the New Forest!
+You will be surprised by just how many culinary treats you will find on your travels around the forest.
 By buying local produce not only will you be helping to reduce your food miles (and help the planet) you will also be helping to support our local economy, helping to make the New Forest as sustainable as possible.

-Whether you head to one of our farm shops or taste some tempting treats at one of our cafes and restaurants where local fare is top of the menu you will be sure to find a wide array of local produce on offer here in the New Forest.
-Read on to discover more…
+Whether you head to one of our farm shops or taste some tempting treats at our cafes, pubs and restaurants, where local fare is top of the menu, you will be sure to find a wide array of local produce on offer here in the New Forest.

 Local food to sample

-If you are here on a holiday we would highly recommend you try some of our local fare.
-Venison, mushrooms, fruit and vegetables, fish and alcoholic drinks are just some of the things on offer here.
+Whether you are a local yourself, or if you are here on holiday, we would highly recommend you try and buy as much of our local fare as you can.
+Game, mushrooms, asparagus, strawberries, seafood and alcoholic drinks are just some of the things on offer here.

-Take some sweet treats home with you by stopping by at the Beaulieu Chocolate Studio, Burley Fudge Shop or Fordingbridge Fudge.
-New Forest Shortbread also make delicious shortbread to order, homemade from Burley Rails Cottage.
+Take some sweet treats home with you by stopping by at Burley Fudge Shop, Fordingbridge Fudge or Beaulieu Chocolate Studio.
+New Forest Shortbread also makes delicious shortbread to order, homemade from Burley Rails Cottage.

 Eling Tide Mill has been used for 900 years to grind wheat into flour, and it is still being used to this day!
 In their shop, you can buy bags of their flour to do some home baking, or you can buy delicious bread made from their flour.